orbitalchicken/Roadmap/Triaged.md

 	cinnamon: When using the Laptop with external Monitor, it isn’t possible to maximize windows on laptop panel.
 They will always maximize on the HDMI monitor instead.
 Same behaviour I had on my 17.3 Setup
 	Can't switch sound to HDMI
-	In /boot, Memtest86+ version is 4.20 but the last version of Memtest86+ is 5.10. (version is 5.01, like in the repositories)
+	In /boot, Memtest86+ version is 4.20 but the last version of Memtest86+ is 5.10. (version is 5.01, like in the repositories) in the new ubuntu 16.04, touchegg works with 3 finger gestures, if I put synclient disable ClickFinger3 & TapButton3, however, in linux mint it’s not recognizing it..! (seems to work more or less, need more accurate issue description)
+	cinnamon: I can disable mobile broadband using the switch in network preferences but it does have any effect.
+Next time I open up network preferences it is enabled again.
+I guess this could be a upstream problem though.

 Upstream
 --------